No-Regret Linear Bandits beyond Realizability: Conclusion

 Previous work found that classical LinUCB algorithm is not robust in $\epsilon$-uniform misspecified linear bandit when $\epsilon$ is large.
 However, we show that LinUCB is automatically robust against such gap-adjusted misspecification.
 Under mild conditions, e.g., $\rho \leq O(1/\sqrt{\log T})$, we prove that it achieves the near-optimal $\tilde{O}(\sqrt{T})$ regret for problems that the best-known regret is almost linear.
 Also, LinUCB doesn't need the knowledge of $\rho$ to run.
 However, if the upper bound of $\rho$ is revealed to LinUCB, the $\beta_t$ term can be carefully chosen according to eq. \eqref{eq:known_rho}.
 Our technical novelty lies in a new self-bounding argument that bounds part of the regret due to misspecification by the regret itself, which can be of independent interest in more settings.

 We believe our analysis for LinUCB is tight and the requirement that $\rho = O(1/\sqrt{\log T})$ is essential, but we conjecture that there is a different algorithm that could handle constant $\rho$ or even when $\rho$ approaches $1$ at a rate of $O(1/\sqrt{T})$.
 We leave the resolution to this conjecture as future work.
+For completeness, we include a simulation section in Appendix \ref{sec:simulation}.

 More broadly, our paper opens a brand new door for research in model misspecification, including misspecified linear bandits, misspecified kernelized bandits, and even reinforcement learning with misspecified function approximation.
 Moreover, we hope our paper make people rethink about the relationship between function optimization and function approximation.
 In the future, much more can be done.
 For example, we can design a new no-regret algorithm that works under gap-adjusted misspecification framework where $\rho$ is a constant, and study $\rho$-gap-adjusted misspecified Gaussian process bandit optimization.